kassoumsanogo1/self-correcting-vlm-re-Attention/README.md

-# Self-Correcting Vision-Language Models via Uncertainty-Guided Visual Re-Attention
+# Toward More Reliable Artificial Intelligence: Reducing Hallucinations in Vision-Language Models

 A training-free framework for reducing hallucinations in Vision-Language Models (VLMs) through iterative uncertainty-guided visual re-examination.